The Modern Resume Common Mistakes and Myths

 Answering Common Resume Questions

-No. Hiring managers expect you to have references; it's a normal step near the end of hiring.
-By removing this phrase, you show you know current hiring rules and would rather use that space to brag about your actual achievements.
+No. Hiring managers expect you to have references.
+It's a standard step near the end of the process.
+Removing the phrase shows you know current hiring norms and would rather use that space to highlight your actual achievements.

-What if the job application form specifically asks for references?
+What if the job application specifically asks for references?

-Yes, provide them—but keep them separate.
+Yes, provide them.
+But keep them separate.
 If an employer asks for references early, they will give you a spot in the online form or ask for a separate document.
-Keep your resume focused on selling yourself, and have a ready, clean list of names prepared to send as soon as they ask for it.
+Keep your resume focused on selling yourself, and have a clean reference sheet ready to send the moment they request it.

 The Main Point